J&J Medical Connect

 • The study involved the following 2 TREMFYA dosing regimens: 100 mg SC every 8 weeks (Q8W) and every 4 weeks.

-• DAPSA was calculated at baseline and after 3 and 6 months; achievement of DAPSA ≤14 was also recorded.
+• Disease Activity Index for Psoriatic Arthritis (DAPSA) was calculated at baseline and after 3 and 6 months; achievement of DAPSA ≤14 was also recorded.

-• The disease activity was further assessed by analyzing LEI, Bath Ankylosing Spondylitis Disease Activity Index (BASDAI), tender and swollen joints, and C-reactive protein (CRP).
+• The disease activity was further assessed by analyzing Leeds Enthesitis Index (LEI), Bath Ankylosing Spondylitis Disease Activity Index (BASDAI), tender joint count (TJC) and swollen joint count (SJC), and C-reactive protein (CRP).

-• After 6 months of therapy, DRR of SC TREMFYA was evaluated by assessing the months of therapy; the impact of selected clinical manifestations (such as sex, disease duration, presence of comorbidity, obesity, and prior and concomitant therapies) on DRR was also evaluated.
+• After 6 months of therapy, DRR of SC TREMFYA was evaluated by assessing the months of therapy.

 • Reasons for discontinuation of SC TREMFYA due to inefficacy and/or adverse events (AEs) were also recorded during the cumulative 18-month follow-up.